awesomerank/awesomerank.github.io/lists/jtoy/awesome-tensorflow.md

 * [TensorFlow Tutorial 1 ★4933](https://github.com/pkmital/tensorflow_tutorials) - From the basics to slightly more interesting applications of TensorFlow
 * [TensorFlow Tutorial 2 ★5433](https://github.com/nlintz/TensorFlow-Tutorials) - Introduction to deep learning based on Google's TensorFlow framework.
 These tutorials are direct ports of Newmu's Theano
+* [TensorFlow Tutorial 3 ★4498](https://github.com/Hvass-Labs/TensorFlow-Tutorials) - These tutorials are intended for beginners in Deep Learning and TensorFlow with well-documented code and YouTube videos.
 * [TensorFlow Examples ★22803](https://github.com/aymericdamien/TensorFlow-Examples) - TensorFlow tutorials and code examples for beginners
 * [Sungjoon's TensorFlow-101 ★1638](https://github.com/sjchoi86/Tensorflow-101) - TensorFlow tutorials written in Python with Jupyter Notebook
 * [Terry Um’s TensorFlow Exercises](https://github.com/terryum/TensorFlow_Exercises) - Re-create the codes from other TensorFlow examples